hmrc/safety-and-security-import-service-guide/source/documentation/index.md

 * Safety and Security Import Control Entry Summary Declaration Outcomes API

 ### Safety and Security Import Declarations API
-This API allows you to:
+<a href="https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/import-control-entry-declaration-store/1.0">This API</a> allows you to:

 * create a new ENS submission
 * amend an existing ENS submission

 ### Safety and Security Import Notifications API
-This API allows you to:
+<a href="https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/import-control-entry-declaration-intervention/1.0">This API</a> allows you to:

 * get a list of notifications
 * retrieve a notification
 * acknowledge a notification

 ### Safety and security import control entry summary declaration outcomes API
-This API will allow you to:
+<a href="https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/import-control-entry-declaration-outcome/1.0">This API</a> will allow you to:

 * get a list of outcomes
 * retrieve an outcome
 * acknowledge an outcome

+The response will also include a movement reference number.

-The API will receive new ENS submissions or amendments and will return a response for the end-user.
-The response will include a movement reference number or an error message.
+These APIs will receive new ENS submissions or amendments and will return a response or and error message for the end-user.

 ## Overview